 How To Make Simple Syrup

 Simple syrup is simply sugar dissolved into water.
-It is the ideal way to sweeten drinks, such as mojitos, because it will easily mix into beverages without any grittiness.
+It is the ideal way to sweeten drinks, such as mojitos because it easily mixes into beverages without any grittiness.

 To make simple syrup: